TobiasNickel/tObservableJS/README.md

   6. nodeJS available
   7. Ready to use your favorit support framework. i.e.: jQuery, bootstrap, Underscore,...
   8. Recursive HTML-View-System, able to display any structured javascript-data.
+  9. let you focus your application, not just a frameworks-app

 ## Description